stanica/angular-reservation/README.md

 There is also a watch task to watch for any change on sources files and automatically generate dist files.
 Just use the following command:

 `gulp watch`

+## Running tests

+angular-reservation has in`tegration tests that allows developer to check if new features breaks functionality.
+You can run tests on a single run or watch for source code to change and execute tests each time source code changes.
+``
+##### Single run test
+Execute `npm run test-single-run`

+##### Watch for source code and execute tests each time source code changes
+Execute `npm run test`